Mass8326/project-candlelight/README.md

 # project-candlelight

-> Project Candlelight is a customizable spellbook for quick and compact reference, tailored for D&D 5e
+> Project Candlelight is a compact spell sheet for quick and easy reference, tailored for D&D 5e

 ## Usage